Email Surf n Sol facebook Email Email Email Email twitter facebook twitter Blog twitter facebook

 • ACCOMMODATIONS: Carefully selected condo suites.

-• ACTIVITIES: Surf instruction, a hike and lots of yoga.
+• ACTIVITIES: Surf instruction, private yoga, and many self-guided options.

 Waikiki is an ideal location for learning to surf.
 In the summer months, steady swells reach the southern shore of Oahu, bringing countless rolling waves.
 The waves shaped by the reefs underwater break consistently and gently, providing perfect conditions for beginners to learn to understand wave mechanics and catch long rides.
 You'll have the opportunity to develop your technique and learn to work with the flow of the wave, since the breaks on Waikiki are known for their long, peeling rides.
 Our instructors will be there every step of the way to teach you proper technique, etiquette, and safety, so that you get the most out of your experience.
-Even after your lesson is over for the day, you'll have full access to boards and the beach, so that you can surf as much as you like.
+The breaks are located in the center of Waikiki, making it easy for you to head back out if you want more practice.
 Taking breaks and relaxing on shore between surf sessions is a perfect time to soak up the great weather and enjoy the beautiful scenery.

 Yoga